UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 This pattern created the so called **two-language problem** where programmers had to choose between **productivity** (R, Python) or **performance** (Fortran, C/C++) and when both were needed programmers had to learn the language that offered the desired capability and use some interface between different languages.
-Performant languages traditionally needed to be compiled while languages focusing on productivity are interpreted.
+Performant languages traditionally need to be compiled while languages focusing on productivity are interpreted.

 Among the different features of Julia, is its capability of integrating both aspects **productivity and performance into a single language**.
 In this way, Julia programmers can in principle write software without changing their focus